-The Board of Trustees will be responsible for:
+The directors board will be responsible for:

-- Establishing and agreeing the whistleblowing procedure. - Ensuring the agreed whistleblowing procedure is published on the trust's website. - Monitoring the effectiveness of this policy and undertaking any necessary reviews, e.g. in relation to good practice recommendations or changes in legislation. - Ensuring all members of the school community have access to this policy. - Investigating, in liaison with the headteacher, any concerns that are raised. - Ensuring this policy provides an open and transparent framework where employees of the trust can raise their concerns. - Taking the necessary action against members of staff following an investigation into any alleged malpractice. - Ensuring that the minutes of the trust board include a record of the trust's whistleblowing arrangements and who, both internally and externally, staff members should report concerns to. - Ensuring that all concerns raised by whistleblowers are responded to properly and fairly. - Ensuring that whistleblowing forms part of the staff behaviour policy as part of a wider approach to having in place appropriate safeguarding policies and procedures.
+- Establishing and agreeing the whistleblowing procedure. - Ensuring the agreed whistleblowing procedure is published on the trust's website. - Monitoring the effectiveness of this policy and undertaking any necessary reviews, e.g. in relation to good practice recommendations or changes in legislation. - Ensuring all members of the school community have access to this policy. - Investigating, in liaison with the headteacher, any concerns that are raised. - Ensuring this policy provides an open and transparent framework where employees of the trust can raise their concerns.

+- Taking the necessary action against members of staff following an investigation into any alleged malpractice. - Ensuring that the minutes of the directors board include a record of the trusts's whistleblowing arrangements and who, both internally and externally, staff members should report concerns to.

-In each school, the headteacher will be responsible for:
+The headteacher will be responsible for:

-- Ensuring all members of staff have read and understood this policy. - Receiving, investigating and responding to any concerns that have been raised by school staff. - Being the first point of contact regarding whistleblowing. - Informing the CEO immediately of any concerns raised.
+- Ensuring all members of staff have read and understood this policy. - Receiving, investigating and responding to any concerns that have been raised by school staff. - Being the first point of contact regarding whistleblowing.